jniebuhr/gaggimate-docs/src/pages/docs/screen-ui-description.md

 All you need for this feature is a grinder and a tasmota power socket, and preferably also a vale.

 This screen has one or two gauges around the main information area.
 On the Standard version of the GaggiMate system, you will have 1 gauge showing temperature.
-On the Pro numeric you will have 2, the left one being temperature, and the right one being pressure.
+On the Pro version you will have 2, the left one being temperature, and the right one being pressure.
 In both cases you will have a numeric value of the gauge/gauges current reading.
 This information is not something you would need to worry too much about while grinding.

 In the middle section you will find a few pieces of information used for the grind feature.